 laryngopharyngoscopy (mirror and/or fiberoptic and/or direct procedure) if appropriate is recommended but

 not required.
 Intra-operative examination is acceptable documentation

-* Pre-op Imaging within 63 days of registration: Either a CT (with contrast) or CT/PET and/or an MRI (T1 with Gadolinium and T2) of the neck within 84 days prior to registration; note: this imaging data (diagnostic pre-operative scan showing gross
+* Pre-op Imaging: Either a CT (with contrast) or CT/PET and/or an MRI (T1 with Gadolinium and T2) of the neck within 84 days prior to surgery; note: this imaging data (diagnostic pre-operative scan showing gross

-disease) is to be submitted on a CD in DICOM format to RTOG Headquarters, Attention
+disease) is to be submitted in DICOM format via TRIAD.
+The report is to be uploaded into Rave; see Section 11.2.

 * Chest CT scan (with or without contrast) or CT/PET of chest (with or without contrast) within